OpenCourseWare

 to the spirit of the OpenCourseWare initiative sparked by the leadership at

 MIT.
-I have a brief personal web page as well.
+I have a brief CSUN 'faculty app' web page as well.
 The PDF

 materials on this page require the "free" Acrobat Reader.